fluttercommunity09/multi_ads/README.md

 ### Debug Mode

 Enable debug logging by checking the console output.
 The app includes comprehensive logging for ad events and errors.

+4. **Open Ads not showing**:
+   - Ensure you call `loadAppOpenAd()` before `showAdIfAvailableOpenAds()`
+   - Wait for the ad to load before attempting to show it
+   - Check that the app is in the foreground when showing open ads

 ## 📄 License